douglascraigschmidt/LiveLessons/Java8/README.md

   CompletableFuture.allOf()).

-. ex19 -- This example shows how to count the number of images in a recursively-defined folder structure using a range of CompletableFuture features.
+. ex19 -- This example shows how to count the number of images in a recursively-defined folder structure using a range of features in the Java completable future framework.

 . ex20 -- This example shows how to combine Java parallel streams with and without the ForkJoinPool.ManagedBlocker interface and the Java